app comparison

 RHS Grow is the official app of the Royal Horticultural Society, launched in 2024.
 It combines plant identification with the RHS's 200-year archive of British horticultural knowledge, RHS hardiness ratings, planting calendars tuned to UK regions, and a ChatBotanist feature for member queries.

-Pros: official RHS curation, strong on British native plants and traditional UK garden varieties, native RHS hardiness rating support, ChatBotanist for personalised UK questions, integrates with RHS member benefits, free basic tier, the most authoritative UK option.
+Pros: official RHS curation, strong on British native plants and traditional UK garden varieties, native RHS hardiness rating support, ChatBotanist for personalised UK questions, a genuinely usable free version, the most authoritative UK option.

-Cons: identification engine is good but not best-in-class on global houseplants, premium features tied to RHS membership, smaller global species catalogue, no daily morning briefing, no frost alerts.
+Cons: identification engine is good but not best-in-class on global houseplants, full features need a paid subscription after the free trial, smaller global species catalogue, no daily morning briefing, no frost alerts.

 Use it if: you are an RHS member, primarily garden outdoors in the UK, or value RHS-aligned advice on British natives and traditional UK garden plants.